Herofied1180/mppjs/README.md

     // Prints the spoken message to the console console.log(`${msg.p.name}: ${msg.a}`);

-      // Checks if the participant said "!hello" then sends a message back if (msg.a.split(' ')[0].toLowerCase().startsWith('!hello')) {
+      // Check if the participant said "!hello" then send a message back if (msg.a.split(' ')[0].toLowerCase().startsWith('!hello')) {
-          // Sends a message that says: "Hi [Username]!"
+          // Send a message that says: "Hi <Username>!"
           MPP.chat.send(`Hi ${msg.p.name}!`);
       }
 });